Tamara M. Howell PGDip, MSc

 127 Harley Street

-I offer short-term goal-oriented counselling and longer-term psychotherapy at my private practice at 127 Harley St, London and via secure video conferencing.
+I offer short-term goal-oriented counselling and longer-term psychotherapy at my private practice in Harley St, London and via secure video conferencing.

 As an Integrative therapist, I incorporate a range of techniques from my training and experience to empower you to make the changes you hope for.
 My initial training as a person-centred counsellor has been enhanced by postgraduate study of traditional and contemporary approaches as well as further education in highly effective models including Dialectical Behaviour Therapy.